FAQ

 If you want a global elm

-command you could try the official installer.
+command you could try the official installer, the elm npm package or brew.

 On macOS and Linux, you could alternatively add symlinks in your $PATH